6 Power Foods That Boost Dopamine Levels

 Image: Shutterstock

 These include everyday foods like cheese, milk, and yogurt.
-Cheese contains tyraminei XA naturally occurring amino acid that aids in blood pressure control and is found in foods like salami and some cheeses. , which is converted into dopamine in the human body (3).
+Cheese contains tyraminei A naturally occurring amino acid that aids in blood pressure control and is found in foods like salami and some cheeses. , which is converted into dopamine in the human body (3).
 Foods containing probiotics, like yogurt, also boost dopamine levels (4).

 2. Nuts

-Nuts rich in vitamin B6 help as this vitamin helps your brain produce dopamine (5).
+(5).
 Walnuts and hazelnuts are good sources of vitamin B6.
 Walnuts also contain DHA, an omega-3 fatty acid, which is responsible for the modulation of dopamine concentrations (6).
 Walnuts and almonds are good sources of folate, which also helps produce dopamine (7).

 3. Omega-3 Fatty Acids